Jorge Jesus leaves Benfica’s bench due to problems with the squad, according to the Portuguese press

 For this reason, the leaders of the Flamengo They would have advanced with the hiring of Portuguese coach Paulo Sousa, current Poland coach.

-However, the deal is not yet closed, as the Polish Football Federation (FPF) disagrees with Sousa’s termination.
+However, the deal is not yet closed, as the Polish Football Federation (FPF) does not agree with Sousa’s termination.

-Some Portuguese media have published in the last hours that Jorge Jesus could be the next coach of the Brazilian Atlético Mineiro, where the forward Hulk plays.
+Some Portuguese media have published in the last hours that Jorge Jesus could be the next coach of the Brazilian Atlético Mineiro, where striker Hulk plays.